This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 The traits of a segment can be combined with either a logical AND or a logical OR:

 Describe the persona in a short paragraph that explains their behavior, needs and goals.
 Add a few fictional personal details to make the persona a realistic character.
-A realistic persona belongs to more than one segment at the same time.
+A realistic persona can belong to more than one segment at the same time.
 For example, a persona can be interested in both music and technology at the same time.

 Use personas to preview content variants.
-Personas are helpful because they put a personal human face on otherwise abstract data about visitors.
+Personas are helpful because they put a human face on abstract data about visitors.
 By thinking about the needs of a fictional persona you can better infer what a real person might need.

 Caching of personalized content